 How should this medicine be used?

-Adalimumab injection products come as a solution (liquid) in single-dose, prefilled syringes, prefilled dosing pens, prefilled automatic injection devices, and vials to inject subcutaneously (under the skin).
-Your doctor will tell you how often to use adalimumab products based on your condition and age.
-To help you remember to inject adalimumab injection products, mark the days you are scheduled to inject the drug on your calendar.
+Adalimumab injection comes as a solution (liquid) in single-dose, prefilled syringes, prefilled dosing pens, prefilled automatic injection devices, and vials to inject subcutaneously (under the skin).
+Your doctor will tell you how often to use adalimumab based on your condition and age.
+To help you remember to inject adalimumab injection, mark the days you are scheduled to inject the drug on your calendar.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use adalimumab injection exactly as directed.
 Do not use more or less of it or use it more often than prescribed by your doctor.

-You will receive your first dose of adalimumab injection products in your doctor's office.
-After that, you can inject adalimumab injection products yourself or have a friend or relative perform the injections.
-Before you use adalimumab injection products yourself the first time, read the written instructions that come with it.
+You will receive your first dose of adalimumab injection in your doctor's office.
+After that, you can inject adalimumab injection yourself or have a caregiver give the injections.
+Before you use adalimumab injection yourself the first time, read the written instructions that come with it.
 Ask your doctor or pharmacist to show you or the person who will be injecting the medication how to inject it.

 Use each syringe, pen, or automatic injection device only once and inject all the solution in the syringe, pen, or automatic injection device.
 Even if there is still some solution left in the syringe, pen, or device after you inject, do not inject again.
 Dispose of used syringes, pens, and devices in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-Adalimumab injection products may help control your condition but will not cure it.
-Continue to use adalimumab injection products even if you feel well.
-Do not stop using adalimumab injection products without talking to your doctor.
+Adalimumab injection may help control your condition but will not cure it.
+Continue to use adalimumab injection even if you feel well.
+Do not stop using adalimumab injection without talking to your doctor.

 What special precautions should I follow?